 An Important Message

-Due to the current landscape related to COVID-19, MEFA recommends you carefully review your current and potential future benefits on your federal loans before refinancing with a private education loan.
-When you refinance your federal student loan debt with MEFA, you will lose current and future benefits associated with your federal student loan.
+MEFA recommends you carefully review your current and potential future benefits on your federal and private loans before refinancing your federal or private student loans with MEFA.
+When you refinance your federal or private student loan debt with MEFA, you will lose current and future benefits, as well as any protections, associated with those loans.
 Currently, there are changes that temporarily waive interest and suspend your obligation to make payments on federally held loans.
-You can learn more about these benefits by contacting your federal student loan servicer.
+You can learn more about your loan benefits by contacting your student loan servicer or, for federal loans, by visiting studentaid.gov.

 Free up money for other financial goals